 The finale is truly shocking, but well-earned.
 Also of note is the excellent soundtrack, featuring hits from, Billie Holiday, The Who, and Keith Jarrett.
 The difficulty of re-securing the rights to all of this music for home video release put Bad Timing out of circulation for many years.
 It was released to mixed reviews and big controversies: it was rated “X” in the U.S. (a commercial death sentence), and the U.K. distributor called it “sick” and had its logo pulled off prints.
 Although the film is better appreciated today (even receiving a Criterion Collection release), the furor over Bad Timing led to a perception of Roeg as box office poison.
 After starting his career off with five memorable films, the director’s career fell off precipitously in the 80s, with 1990’s adaptation The Witches marking a brief comeback to relevance.

 WHAT THE CRITICS SAY:

-(This movie was nominated for review by “Tona,” who said it was “weird for the ambiguity, the paranoic atmosphere.”
+(This movie was nominated for review by sometime contributor Eric Gabbard, who pleaded “The odd juxtapositions and time shifts.
+It’s a definite weird candidate.
+Give it a chance.”
 Suggest a weird movie of your own here.)